 Flying from the UK to Finale Ligure

-It's about a 1 hour transfer from Genoa airport to our Villa in Finale Ligure.
-From Nice it is about 1 hour 40 minutes .
+It's about a 1 hour transfer from Genoa Airport to our Villa in Finale Ligure.
+To travel from Nice to Finale Ligure it is about 1 hour 40 minutes by car.

 Costs - Nice - £270

-With flights costing £75 each way with £35 each way for your added bike this comes to £220 return.
+With flights costing an average of £75 each way with £35 each way for your added bike this comes to £220 return.
 Depending on how lightly you pack another £50 return for an extra bag brings the total to £270.

-Transfers are included with our Riders Weeks MTB holiday packages however if you are staying in our partner hotel Medusa our suggestion would be the train from either airport to Finale the cost of this is around €20 return and takes around 3 hrs from Nice and 2 from Genoa.
+Transfers are included with our Finale Ligure MTB holiday packages however if you are staying in our partner hotel, Hotel Medusa our suggestion would be the train from either airport to Finale Ligure, the cost of this is around €20 each way and takes around 3 hrs from Nice and 2 from Genoa.
 If you are not fond of trains then a Taxi costs around €360 return.
 To book a train check out https://www.trainline.eu.

 Costs - Genoa - £220 - £250

-With flights from British Airways coming in at around £75 - £85 each way and then your added bike costs this comes to about £220 however with British airways you get a bag of 23kg in with your flight so this could work out cheaper depending on how much baggage you bring.
-As mentioned however the flights are more infrequent so might mean you have to leave early or late in the day.
+With flights from British Airways coming in at around £75 - £85 each way and then your added bike costs this comes to about £220.
+However with British airways you get a bag of 23kg in with your flight so this could work out cheaper depending on how much baggage you bring.
+As mentioned however the flights are more infrequent so you would have less choice in timings.

 Driving from the UK to Finale ligure